oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 ### Stack from Folder
 Create a folder in your local computer (name it say 'cis-oci') and paste there the config and modules folders from this repository.

-Using OCI Console, navigate to Resource Manager and create a stack based on a folder.
+Using OCI Console, navigate to Resource Manager service page and create a stack based on a folder.
 In the **Create Stack** page:
 1. Select **My Configuration** option as the origin of the Terraform configuration.
 2. In the **Stack Configuration** area, select the **Folder** option and upload the folder containing both config and modules folder ('cis-oci' in this example).
 3. In **Working Directory**, select the config folder ('cis-oci/config' in this example) .